 The Eastern High Plains region encompasses the fifteen counties on the plains of eastern Colorado.
 The area is semiarid and often windy.
-The area's population is approximately 133,656, according to the 2010 U.S. Census.
+The area's population is approximately 135,287, according to the 2010 U.S. Census.
 Its major population centers have developed around farming, ranching, and trade centers such as Sterling, Fort Morgan, Limon, La Junta, and Lamar.
 The agricultural base includes both irrigated and dry land farming.

 Historically, there have been a number of communities in the Eastern High Plains Region that were monitored for particulates and meteorology but not for any of the gaseous pollutants.
 In the northeast along the I-76 corridor, the communities of Sterling, Brush, and Fort Morgan have been monitored.
 Along the I-70 corridor, only the community of Limon has been monitored for particulates.
 Along the US-50/Arkansas River corridor, the Division has monitored for particulates in the communities of La Junta and Rocky Ford.
 These monitoring sites were all discontinued in the late 1970s through early 1990s after a review showed that the concentrations were well below the standards and trending downward.
-The only sampling sites left in operation in this region are located in Lamar where a meteorological monitoring site and a particulate monitoring site are located.
+The only sampling site left in operation in this region is a PM{10} monitoring site located in Lamar.